-PLEASE ONLY USE THE MEDICAL FORMS FOUND IN THIS GUIDE OR ON: CTRIVERS.ORG or CAMPWORKCOEMAN.ORG
+PLEASE ONLY USE THE MEDICAL FORMS FOUND IN THIS GUIDE OR ON: CAMPWORKCOEMAN.ORG

 These sites contain only the appropriate forms that need to be completed.
 We can no longer accept forms that were published before the 2014 printing (located on lower right hand corner of form).